akrv/sensorfloor/imu_reader/readme.md

 **starting imu data**<br />
 cd ~/sensorfloor/floor_flasher<br />
 fab imuread<br />
+this fab recipe will block the terminal and this need to be alive to run the programs on all the RPi hosts.

 **Latency measurements for looping through the strip**<br/>
   3.8s latency with 7Hz sample rate <br />